anoopmelgiri/My_LangGraph_Company_Revenue/README.md

 **Setup Insrtuctions -**
 1. Clone the repository and open the notebook in Google Colab or Jupyter Notebook.
 2. Provide your OpenAI API key when prompted.
-3. Ensure the input CSV (company_financials_quarterly.csv) is available: Option 1 is for GitHub repo and 2 is for Google Drive
+3. Ensure the input CSV (company_financials_quarterly.csv) is available: During execution select: Option 1 is for GitHub repo and 2 is for Google Drive

-**Architecture & Reasoning Flow**
+**Architecture & Reasoning Flow -**
 1. **_Input_** - User query (multi-turn conversation supported).
 2. **_Intent Processing_** - Query passed to LangGraph for orchestration.
 3. **_Document Handling_** - CSV data chunked using RecursiveCharacterTextSplitter.